jamesquinlan/dsc-techstack/topics/latex.md

 The first line of code declares the type of document, the class.
 The class controls the overall appearance of the document.
-Different documents will require different classes, i.e., a CV/resume will require a different class than a scientific paper.
+Different documents will require different classes; for example, a CV/resume will require a different class than a scientific paper.
 In this case, the class is an article, the simplest and most common LaTeX class.
 Other documents you may be working on may require different classes, such as books or reports.

 After this, you write the content of our document, enclosed inside the \begin{document} and \end{document} tags.
 This is known as the body of the document.
 You can start writing here and change the text if you wish.
 You have to compile the document to see the result of these changes in the PDF.
 To do this in Overleaf, hit Recompile.
 (You can also set your project to automatically recompile when you edit your files by clicking on the small arrow next to the 'Recompile button and set 'Auto Compile to 'On.)

-If you use a basic text editor such as gedit, emacs, vim, sublime, notepad, etc., you will have to compile the document manually.
+If you use a basic text editor, such as gedit, Emacs, Vim, Sublime, or Notepad, you will need to compile the document manually.
 Run pdfLaTeX <your document> in your computer's terminal/command line to do this.
 See here for more information on how to do this.

 If you use a dedicated LaTeX editor like TeXmaker or TeXworks, hit the Recompile button.
-Consult the program documentation if you are unsure where this is.
+Consult the program documentation if you are unsure where to find this information.

 Now that you have learned how to add content to our document, the next step is to give it a title.
-To do this, we must talk briefly about the preamble.
+To accomplish this, we must briefly discuss the preamble.

 ## The preamble of a document
 The text was entered after the \begin{document} command in the previous example.
 Everything in your .tex file before this point is called the preamble.
 In the preamble, you define the type of document you are writing, the language you are writing in, the packages you would like to use (more on this later), and several other elements.
 For instance, a standard document preamble would look like this: